top of page

 When someone witnesses something, they have firsthand knowledge or experience of it.
 This can involve watching or perceiving an event with one's senses, such as seeing, hearing, or even feeling it.
 Witnesses play a crucial role in providing testimony or evidence about what they have observed, often serving as key sources of information in legal, investigative, or historical contexts.
 To witness can also imply being aware of or experiencing something personally, such as witnessing a beautiful sunset or witnessing the impact of a significant societal change.
 In essence, the act of witnessing involves being present and actively perceiving or experiencing an event or phenomenon.

-Example sentences of witness
+Example sentences containing witness

 1. The security camera will witness any unauthorized entry into the building.